EloisaElias/Elo_portfolio/README.md

   	Dataset: Churn.csv
   	Related Programs:

-  	The fun part: The confusion matrix and the receiver operating characteristic
+  	The fun part: The confusion matrix and the receiver operating characteristic, amd feature importance.

 ###21_Random_forest
   	Summary: (RF) is a non-parametric, non linear supervised learning method used for classification (Nominal/Discrete data) and regression (Continuous data).